 Check your car

 The one thing that can make or break your whole road trip experience is the vehicle that’s going to take you from point A to point B. The golden rule here is to choose a reliable car that you’re comfortable driving.
 Don’t forget to take it to a mechanic for a thorough check before hitting the road.
 Also, make sure you have a valid car insurance policy to keep you safe while you’re out and about.
-Driving without insurance is both dangerous and illegal, so make sure to check resources as Insuranks to help you shop around for the best car insurance coverage on the market.
+Driving without insurance is both dangerous and illegal, so make sure to check resources such as Insuranks.com to help you shop around for the best car insurance coverage on the market.

 Get plenty of sleep before you hit the road